CGRP therapies are a new type of medications used to prevent and treat migraine attacks.

 Novartis has decided to remove Aimovig from consideration for listing on the PBS.
 Read more.

 You can get Emgality on a private prescription from either a neurologist or a GP.
 There are no restrictions or limitations for private prescriptions, so no minimum number of migraine days or drugs you need to try first.
 Your doctor will need to log on to the Lilly portal for doctors – https://mylilly.com.au/ – and print out a voucher for you to take to the pharmacist.
 Then the pharmacist will need to order it in for you (it won’t be in stock).
 The recommended retail price is $263 per month with the discount voucher.
-Without the discount voucher it is around $900 to $1000 per month.
+Without the discount voucher the price varies considerably but starts at round $600 a month, and goes up to $1000 per month.

 When will these medications be available on the PBS?